Lessons of the Past

 Moroni did not seek celebrity.
-This captain’s chief concern for his nation was to keep it FREE of those who sought celebrity.
-Moroni was horrified that some people wanted to change the political system from democracy to a subjugating monarchy!
+His chief concern for his nation was to keep it FREE of those who sought celebrity.
+Moroni was horrified that some people wanted to change the political system from a democracy to a subjugating monarchy!
 "It came to pass that when Moroni, who was the chief commander of the armies of the Nephites, had heard of these dissensions, he was angry with Amalickiah," [Alma 46:11] the brewer of contention in the nation and man seeking celebrity to become King!

 Out of that tragedy, the Church of Christ formed under the direction of Alma the Elder (former high priest of King Noah) constituting a separation of church and state for the first time among the Nephites.
 Under the leadership of its third High Priest, the Church of Jesus Christ thrived.
-Perhaps, as a student of history, Moroni thought that a king could destroy the Church’s autonomy—possibly.
+Perhaps, as a student of history, Moroni thought that a king could destroy the Church’s autonomy, possibly, definitely.

 Moroni envisioned, two thousand years ago, a land of liberty that some contemporaries wanted to snatch away!
-Unless all Nephites desired liberty, freedom was tenuous.
-Moroni’s desired to keep freedom against classism.
-Amalickiah, his rival for the liberty of the people, and his followers wanted to gather up the freedoms of the people, seeking to dispense it to those whom they desired.
+Unless all citizens desired liberty, freedom was tenuous.
+Moroni desired to keep freedom against classism.

-Amalickiah asserted that power would always rest in the possession of a few families due to inheritance.
-Not unlike modern politics in America, a certain class of people ruled society; though, the possibility that others could step into leadership did and does exist.
+Amalickiah asserted power would always rest in possession of a few families in his society due to inheritance.
+Not unlike politics in many modern nations, a certain class of people ruled society; though, the possibility that others could step into leadership did and does exist.
 Such an occurrence was slim then and now.
 It existed, though.

 Amalickiah only wanted to change who possessed the power and what type of power leaders held so that he could have it all!
 No possibility of any others to lead would exist in his power structure.
-To stop this, the Title of Liberty Moroni started rooted out Amalickiah’s design.
+To stop this, the Title of Liberty Moroni started rooted out Amalickiah’s design in the Nephite nations.
 Unfortunately, it also led to one of the most bitter battles of Nephite history.

-Mormon records that Captain Moroni petitioned the people, saying, “Behold, whosoever will maintain this title upon the land, let them come forth in the strength of the Lord, and enter into a covenant that they will maintain their rights, and their religion, that the Lord God may bless them.”
-The Title of Liberty is of what Mormon wrote in the Book of Alma.
+Captain Moroni petitioned the people, saying, “Behold, whosoever will maintain this title upon the land, let them come forth in the strength of the Lord, and enter into a covenant that they will maintain their rights, and their religion, that the Lord God may bless them,” [Alma 46:20] The Title of Liberty.

-The people responded overwhelmingly in favor of freedom and liberty, to the consternation of Amalickiah, who fled the land in response--joining the Lamanites.
-Nephite citizens took a promise before God to maintain the rights of free men to act and worship with only God as their King.
-Those Amalickiah left behind and could not flee either accepted the Title of Liberty entering a covenant to maintain liberty or suffered capital punishment.
+The people responded overwhelmingly in favor of freedom and liberty, to the consternation of Amalickiah, who fled the land in response--joining his nation's enemies.
+Nephite citizens took a promise before God to maintain the rights of free people to act and worship with only God as their King.
+Those Amalickiah left behind and could not flee either accepted this Title of Liberty entering a covenant to maintain liberty or suffered capital punishment.
 It became a capital offense to desire any type of government other than one offering freedom of religion and democracy.
 Each citizen took an oath to maintain freedom!

 Nephite citizens did not have the right to speak against the government outside of choosing the next chief judge or judges.
-Moroni effectively and lawfully made it illegal to try to change the structure of Nephite Government with the Title of Liberty, which became a recognized label throughout Nephite culture following--keeping the Nephite government democratic until its defeat nearly 500 years later.
+Moroni effectively and lawfully made it illegal to try to change the structure of Nephite Government with the Title of Liberty, which became a recognized label throughout Nephite culture following--keeping the government democratic until its defeat nearly 500 years later.